 While it is important to recognise the impact of unpaid carers in financial terms, what really matters are the people behind the number.
 The stories of love.
 Of compassion.
 Of care.

 Our mission is for a better quality of life for people severely affected by mental illness and their carers.
-This year, for Carers Week, we want to help amplify the experiences and stories of carers.
+During Carers Week, we want to help amplify the experiences and stories of carers.

 The amazing work carers do often goes unseen.
-Between 6-12 June, we aim to change that.
+We aim to change that.